 The following outlines the necessary requirements prior to registration into our program.

 This can be done by your family doctor or at a walk-in clinic.
-The necessary medical form is available at DriveTest centres and Service Ontario centres.
+The necessary medical form is available at our office, DriveTest centres and Service Ontario.
 We have attached the medical form here for your convenience.
 When printing the attachment, kindly make a 2-sided copy.
 Make a copy of the completed medical for your records.

 - Study the MTO Bus Handbook before taking the written test

-The bus handbook is available online or for purchase at OTDS, Service Ontario and Canadian Tire.
+This book is available free online or for purchase at OTDS, Service Ontario, Drivetest Centres and Canadian Tire.
 For Practice tests click here

-- When you’ve finished studying, take your completed medical form to DriveTest and take the ‘written test’ for the class ‘F’ license
+- When you’ve finished studying, take your completed medical form to DriveTest and write the F written test

 Upon successful completion of the written test, please obtain proof of completion, normally reflected on the yellow sheet.